What is Alcohol Poisoning?

 - Whether any medication or drugs have been taken.

-Causes of Alcohol Poisoning
+What Causes of Alcohol Poisoning?

-Alcohol poisoning is typically caused by binge drinking which is when someone drinks a lot of alcohol, quickly, in one session.
+Alcohol poisoning is typically caused by binge drinking, which is when someone drinks a lot of alcohol quickly in one session.
 It occurs when someone consumes alcohol at a quicker rate than their body can filter the alcohol out of the bloodstream.

-Binge drinking, or alcohol overdose, is defined as five drinks or more within two hours for men, and four drinks or more within two hours for women.
+Binge drinking, or alcohol overdose, is defined as five drinks or more within two hours for men and four drinks or more within two hours for women.

-Put simply, too much alcohol in the bloodstream means the body cannot function properly which can be life-threatening.
+Put simply – too much alcohol in the bloodstream means the body cannot function properly, which can be life-threatening.
 However, it is important to remember that people respond differently to alcohol.
 Some might be able to drink more alcohol with fewer effects compared to other people.

 How Long Does Alcohol Poisoning Last for?